andy5995/vs-fltk/src/app/README.md

-The source of the main application itself, entrypoint for the runtime of custom apps, the internal browser & the builtin editor.
+The source of the main application `vs` itself.
+It is the entry point to run custom apps, access the internal browser/workspace & the built-in editor.

+For user documentation about `vs` please check the [user reference guide](../../docs/for-users.md)